brlin-tw/ninesols-guide-yanlao/README.md

 DO NOT use this guide to spoil or backseat the streamer playing this game.
 The only circumstances that the content may be used in such circumstances are:

 [list]
-    [*] The streamer is stuck in this fight AND the streamer specifically ask for hints for beating this battle.
+    [*] The streamer is stuck in this fight AND the streamer specifically ask for hints for beating this boss.
     [*] You have asked whether spoilers/hints are allowed in advance AND the streamer proactively accepts the offer.
 [/list]